![]() |

 Typical apartment building in Puerto Madryn. |

 We aren’t particularly concerned.
 Somehow, it will all work out.
 If we have to have nuts and cheese for dinner, we’ll be fine.
-Although, it would be fun to spend all three evenings celebrating the three special occasions.
+Although, it would be fun to spend all three evenings celebrating the three memorable occasions.

 Yesterday, we toured the town of Puerto Madryn, Argentina.
 Here is some information about this coastal town from this site: